-The center of Sorrento, Italy is quite compact and easy to explore on foot.
+The center of Sorrento, Italy is quite compact, close to the traffic and easy to explore on foot.
 Here is a self-guided Sorrento tour itinerary which includes the most interesting sights in town and can be completed in just a few hours.

 The Cafès in Piazza Tasso